PackeTsar/freeztp/TIPS.md

 ### Process/Explanation

 1. Switches are connected via stack cables and powered up simultaneously.
-    * Only one of the switches needs to be connected to the provisioning network.
+    * An interface on only one of the switches needs to be connected to the provisioning network.
-2. Switches complete election process and stack initiates smart-install.
+2. Switches complete the election process and stack initiates smart-install.
-3. Switch requests config, FreeZTP gives a (merged) config containing the [required config (stack)](#required-config-stack).
+3. Stack requests config, FreeZTP gives a (merged) config containing the [required config (stack)](#required-config-stack).
     * The J2 variable `sw_count` is *set*  during the merge process (counts number of serial numbers found in `idarray`).
-4. Switch applies configuration and a syslog message is generated; **`sw_stack` applet is triggered by this syslog message**.
+4. Stack applies configuration and a syslog message is generated; **`sw_stack` applet is triggered by this syslog message**.
 5. [EEM Applet `sw_stack` loaded to memory.]
     1. Execute the command `show module | inc ^.[1-9]` *(output as read by EEM for current example with 4 switches\*)*;
        ```cisco